 Since I got my Instant Pot, I’ve been having fun adapting and testing some of my classic recipes in it, mostly to see how the results differ using the pressure cooker function.

-Being perfectly honest, I’ve found that I do prefer some dishes cooked with traditional processes.
+I’ve found that I do prefer some dishes cooked with traditional methods.
 As I’ve said before, I don’t think my heart will ever stray from its devotion to slow-braises in my Dutch oven!

-Many times, though, the dishes that have emerged from my pressure cooker have been just as well-enjoyed as their slowly-cooked counterparts, with an added bonus of the convenience of not having to watch a pot for 3 or 4 hours on the stove or in the oven.
+Many times, though, the dishes that have emerged from my pressure cooker have been just as good as their slowly-cooked counterparts, with the convenience of not having to watch a pot for 3 or 4 hours on the stove or in the oven.
 Our yearly Corned Beef and Cabbage dinner has been one of those.

 Adapting my beer braised corned beef for the Instant Pot was one of the first things I had in mind when I bought it.
 We were not disappointed!
 The pressure cooker corned beef, infused with aromatic pickling spices and lager, was just as tender, succulent, and full-flavored as when I make it in my Dutch oven.